February 2025 marked the release of the Adobe AI Assistant in Acrobat, and it instantly caught my attention.

 |

-Document-Focused Functionality |
+Document-Focused Functionality

-Perfect for summarizing, processing, and analyzing PDFs
+Perfect for summarizing, processing, searching and analyzing contracts, reports, and presentations

 |